Skip to Main Content

 Course Description

 This is an introductory course that involves the solving of various ordinary linear and nonlinear differential equations of first and higher order and the solving of systems of differential equations.
 Methods include separation of variables, various substitution techniques, use of integrating factors, undetermined coefficients, and variation of parameters.
-Laplace transforms, infinite series, and selected numerical methods.
-Applications include simple harmonic motion, population growth and decay, cooling, L-R-C circuits, and mixing problems.
+Laplace transforms, and selected numerical methods.
+Applications may include simple harmonic motion, population growth and decay, cooling, L-R-C circuits, and mixing problems.
 Uniqueness and existence theorems are covered.
 It is intended for students of science, mathematics, and engineering that features modeling and graphical visualization as central themes.
 NOTE: Computer software and graphing calculators are integrated into the course where appropriate.

 Minimum Credit Hours